 |Third Semester - Summer|

 |TUF 175||Turfgrass Pests II||3|

 |TUF 252||Turf Management II||3|

 |TUF 272||Turf Irrigation and Drainage||5|

 |Fifth Semester - Spring|

 |TUF 276||Golf Course Construction||3|

 TOTAL CREDIT HOURS

-*Entering students following a bachelor’s degree path are advised to take ENG 102, English Composition II, in place of ENG 160; SPC 205, Public Speaking, in place of SPC 101; and PSY 201, General Psychology, in place of PSY 103.
+*Students continuing towards a bachelor’s degree path are advised to take ENG 102, English Composition II, in place of ENG 160; SPC 205, Public Speaking, in place of SPC 101; and PSY 201, General Psychology, in place of PSY 103.